Nvidia (NVDA) Stock Split: Will Another Split Happen Soon? Historical Returns and Future Outlook

 What Is a Stock Split and Why Does Nvidia Use It?

-For example, in a 10-for-1 split, an investor holding 10 shares priced at $100 each would end up with 100 shares priced at $10 each, while maintaining exactly the same total investment value.
+In a 10-for-1 split, an investor holding 10 shares priced at $100 each would end up with 100 shares priced at $10 each, while keeping the same total investment value.

 Nvidia Complete Stock Split History